-The current population of the Earth is over 7.6 billion people and growing.
-It could reach 8 billion by 2025, 9 billion by 2040, and a whopping 11 billion by 2100.
+The current population of the Earth is almost 7.6 billion people and growing.
+It is projected to reach over 8 billion by 2025, 9 billion by 2040, and a whopping 11 billion by 2100.
 Population is growing rapidly, far outpacing the ability of our planet to support it, given current practices.

 Overpopulation, Briefly Defined

 The term overpopulation is used to describe a situation in which the world or area has a population so large that the people there are suffering as a result.
 In other words, the population exceeds the region or planet's carrying capacity--the number of people, other living organisms, or crops that can be supported without environmental degradation.
 Their suffering may include a shortage of food, limited access to healthcare and other public services, overcrowding, and high unemployment.

 Overpopulation is largely attributed to trends stemming from spike in birth rates in the mid 20th century.
 Overpopulation of specific locations can also result from migration.
 Oddly enough, the overpopulation of an area can occur without a net gain of population.
 It can result from a population with an economy reliant on exports outgrowing its carrying capacity coupled with slim changes of migration.
 This has been called "demographic entrapment."

 Environmental Effects of Overpopulation

 The relationship between overpopulation and environmental impacts are often interrelated and complex.
 Below are some of the key sustainability challenges associated with overpopulation.
 For the sake of simplicity they are listed separately, but understand the connections between them are complicated, which makes them more challenging to manage.